FAQs for Borrowers

 Continue making payments to current servicers until you’ve confirmed our payoffs have posted.
 If your loans have any payments due in the few weeks after you apply, you should continue making them as scheduled until our payoff posts to avoid any negative impact to your accounts.

 You’ll get a 0.25% interest rate reduction by enrolling in automatic payment deduction.
 To enroll, you’ll need an active checking or savings account.

 Who is servicing my loan?

-When will I receive my first statement from Nationwide?
+When will I receive my first statement from my servicer?
 When will my first payment be due?

 When can I sign up for auto-pay to get my 0.25% interest discount?

-Once you receive the welcome email from Nationwide Bank, you will be able to log into your account to enroll in auto pay.
+Once you receive the welcome email from your specified servicer, you will be able to log into your account to enroll in auto pay.
 The welcome email will provide instructions on how to establish your auto pay.